 Head of Sports Science

-Dan Hodges joined the backroom staff at Bournemouth in June 2012.
+Dan Hodges joined the backroom staff at AFC Bournemouth in June 2012.

 The sports scientist gained experience at Manchester City and Rochdale before joining the Cherries.